 - taking action to enable all children to have the best outcomes.

-Safeguarding at Foxwood Academy is a key priority and all staff receive appropriate, regular training to develop their understanding and awareness of safeguarding.
+Safeguarding at Foxwood Academy is a key priority and all staff receive focused, high quality training to develop their understanding and awareness of safeguarding and child protection.
 The Academy follows the procedures set out by the Nottinghamshire Safeguarding Children Partnership while recognising the importance of every students' personal context.
 Our policies and procedures are informed by national and local legislation and law which includes (but is not limited to) Keeping Children Safe in Education 2022, Working Together to Safeguard Children, Equality Act 2010, Section 175 of the Education Act 2002 and Education Regulations 2014.

 The following safeguarding areas in and around the Academy are monitored: